lbalbi/big_data_datasets/README.md

 ### - ConceptNet 5.X [3]:
+The Conceptnet is a KG that connects words and expressions of natural language through labeled edges to model general knowledge.
+It was constructed from expert-collected data, crowd-sourced data and through semi-automatic information retrieval methods.
 The first version of the ConceptNet 5 was released in 2016.
 Since then it has periodically been update up to v5.8.